Work & Career

 If you don’t ask, the answer will always be no. Olivia says she’s never afraid to ask people if they want to buy Girl Scout cookies.
 “Even if you get a no, it means you are one step closer to a yes,” she says.
 “It’s not embarrassing or the end of the world.”
 For inspiration, check out these millennials who started with nothing and made a fortune.

 Be ready to surprise yourself.
 Goals are great, but don’t stop there.
 You might end up with better results than you’d hoped for if you stay motivated.
 “In previous years, I’ve always been able to go over my goal by not setting limits on myself,” says Katie.
 “I stay positive and believe in myself because you can’t sell cookies if you let the ‘no’ answers get you down.
 I keep moving forward to the ‘yes’ answers.”
 Get inspired by these “dream big” quotes.

 If you assume your dreams are unreachable, you’ll never have the drive to meet (or exceed!) your goals.
 Always be brave and confident when starting a venture, even when others have their doubts, says Althea.
 “If you are willing to put yourself out in the world and make sure people know you’re there, nothing is going to stand in your way,” she says.
 “Don’t let others’ criticism stand in your way!”
-Use these science-backed confidence boosters.

 Don’t shy away from reminders